Humbly accept people's mandate: Rahul Gandhi after assembly poll results | Politics

 His remarks came soon after the Congress failed to win back states of Kerala, Assam and Puducherry and fared poorly in West Bengal, while only romping to power with the help of its ally DMK in Tamil Nadu.

-Gandhi also congratulated DMK chief MK Stalin for the victory in Tamil Nadu. ''People of Tamil Nadu have voted for change and we will, under your leadership, prove to be a confident step in that direction.
+He also congratulated DMK chief MK Stalin for the victory in Tamil Nadu. ''People of Tamil Nadu have voted for change and we will, under your leadership, prove to be a confident step in that direction.
 Best wishes,'' he said.
+Congratulating Mamata Banerjee for the Trinamool Congress' victory in West Bengal, he said, ''I'm happy to congratulate Mamata ji and the people of West Bengal for soundly defeating the BJP.''
+PTI SKC NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)